What is a Division Order?

 How do I read my check stub?

-What should I do if my check is lost, stolen or becomes stale-dated?
+What should I do if my check is lost, stolen, or stale-dated?

-How do I get my year-to-date (YTD) details?
+How can I get my year-to-date (YTD) payment details?

-Can I have my Check Stub sent via email to multiple email addresses?
+Can my check stub be emailed to multiple email addresses?

 Tax and Levy Information